ESPN3: History

 The use of the name ESPN3 was discussed as early as 1996 for the channel that would eventually become known as ESPNews.
 The website began in 2005 as ESPN360.com, a mostly on-demand video website.
-In September 2007, ESPN360.com shifted away from on-demand content such as studio shows and shifted toward placing "emphasis on live events".
+In September 2007, ESPN360.com shifted away from on-demand content, such as studio shows, and shifted toward placing "emphasis on live events".

 On April 4, 2010, ESPN360.com re-launched as ESPN3.com.
-On August 31, 2011, the network became simply known as ESPN3, and was incorporated into the WatchESPN platform, which also carries simulcasts of ESPN, ESPN2, ESPNU, ESPNews, ESPN Deportes, ESPN Goal Line, ESPN Buzzer Beater, SEC Network and Longhorn Network.
-The following year, most programming from ESPN, ESPN2 or ESPNU that aired during the evening hours, or from 12:00 p.m. local time onward on weekends, was removed from ESPN3; such programs are no longer available live on ESPN3 except for alternate camera angles and Spanish language dubs that do not air on ESPN Deportes.
-Most sporting events that air on the WatchESPN platform live, even if they originally aired on ESPN, ESPN2 or ESPNU, are available on-demand from ESPN3 after the event ends for a period of up to 30 days (exceptions as of 2016 include games from the Southeastern Conference and Atlantic Coast Conference, both of which require TV Everywhere logins through WatchESPN).
-In April 2017, the site was given an aesthetic upgrade to match the rest of ESPN's Internet offerings.
+On August 31, 2011, the service became simply known as ESPN3, and was incorporated into the WatchESPN app (which carries simulcasts of ESPN, ESPN2, ESPNU, ESPNews, ESPN Deportes, ESPN Goal Line, ESPN Buzzer Beater, SEC Network and Longhorn Network for cable subscribers).

-Beginning with the launch of subscription over-the-top content service ESPN+ in April 2018, a substantial number of programs that had previously been available on ESPN3 have been paywalled and now require an ESPN+ subscription (although, unlike ESPN3, ESPN+ is a separate service which does not require the user to be an ESPN subscriber).
-In 2019, a third level of online content, totally free without the requirement for subscription to either ESPN+ or a cable provider, was added, branded as @ESPN; @ESPN content consists mostly of the show Fantasy Focus and some press conferences (such as the XFL team name and logo reveals).
+In April 2018, a new subscription over-the-top content service called ESPN+ launched.
+ESPN+ is a separate service which does not include content from ESPN3 or ESPN's linear channels.
+A substantial number of programs that had previously been available on ESPN3 have since moved to ESPN+.
+This has drawn criticism online since such content has been effectively paywalled behind a separate subscription.
+ESPN3 and ESPN+ were effectively integrated with the August 2025 launch of the ESPN all-in-one streaming service.

 Description

-As of 2023, ESPN3 broadcasts are mostly events that air over-the-air on ABC, alternate camera angles of programming airing in simulcast on one of the linear networks (see ESPN Megacast), panorama coverage of multiple courts (in the case of bracket tournaments, especially for major tennis tournaments), Spanish dubs not carried on ESPN Deportes, and a limited amount of exclusive college sports programming, mostly from smaller colleges and universities.
+As of 2025, ESPN3 broadcasts alternate camera angles of programming airing in simulcast on one of the linear networks (see ESPN Megacast), panorama coverage of multiple courts (in the case of bracket tournaments, especially for major tennis tournaments), Spanish dubs not carried on ESPN Deportes, and a limited amount of exclusive college sports programming, mostly from smaller colleges and universities.
+ESPN3 also simulcasts select "ESPN on ABC" programming.

 In contrast to WatchESPN and other TV Everywhere services, access to ESPN3 from computers is automatically determined by assessing the incoming IP address.
 Those accessing from outside their usual network or from a mobile device can (and must) use their TV Everywhere login to access ESPN3 content.